David Mellor (footballer): Oldham Athletic

 At the start of the 2013–14 season, Mellor made two starts for the first two matches before suffering a hamstring against Walsall, though it was not serious.
 Mellor made his first team on 14 September 2013, against Rotherham United, only to be sent-off in the 41st minute, in a 3–2 loss.
 After serving three match ban, Mellor made his return, coming on as a substitute for Joseph Mills in the 62nd minute, in a 2–0 loss against Wolverhampton Wanderers on 22 October 2013.
 Mellor would be often used in first team ins and out throughout the second half of the season before a knee injury kept him sidelined throughout the season.
 Despite making twenty appearances in the 2013–14 season, the one-year option that the club had on Mellor's contract was exercised, extending his contract until the end of the 2014–15 season.

 In the 2014–15 season, Mellor joined Alfreton Town for a one-month loan on 17 September 2014.
 Mellor made his Alfreton Town debut, in a 3–2 win over Telford United on 16 September 2014.
 Mellor scored his first Alfreton Town in three years, in a 1–0 win over Nuneaton Town on 20 September 2014.
 After scoring once in seven starts, Mellor made his return to his parent club on 21 October 2014.
 After making his return to his parent club, Mellor made his Oldham Athletic debut, coming on as a substitute for Carl Winchester in the 78th minute, in a 2–2 draw against Doncaster Rovers on 10 January 2015.
 Mellor made another appearance on 25 April 2015, making his first start of the season in a 2–0 loss against Walsall.

 With Mellor only featuring twice all season for Oldham Athletic and seemingly falling out of favour, he joined Halifax Town on Deadline Day, 2 February 2015 on loan until the end of the season.
 However, just only appearance for Halifax Tow, Mellor's loan spell at the club was terminated.
-At the end of the 2014–15 season, Mellor was among five players to had been released by the club.
+At the end of the 2014–15 season, Mellor was among five players to have been released by the club.